 In case, your hardwood floors have become dull, floor sanding and polishing can help to restore their natural beauty.
 Furthermore, sanding can make them more durable, preventing you from having to replace them too soon and saving you money in the long run.

-Floor sanding entails the use of a machine designed to both sanding and polish the hardwood floor surface.
+Floor sanding entails the use of a machine designed to both sanding and polishing the hardwood floor surface.
 You can remove scuff marks and scratches with this machine from the floor, and also dirt and debris that has accumulated over time.
 The floorboards are thoroughly polished to perfection after the marks and scratches have been removed, making them look almost as good as new.

 The following are a few situations when you must consider for floor sanding and polishing: